All Products

 Database object assessment

-• OMA can be directly connected to the source database, automatically obtain information about the objects in the source database, and assess the compatibility of OceanBase Database with the source database.
+• The compatibility assessment service can directly connect to the source database, automatically obtain information about objects in the source database, and assess the compatibility of the source database with OceanBase Database.

 The following lists the types and versions of databases that support object assessment: